-- Read the Elementary GLOBE book The Scoop on Soils either read it to the class or have students read it to themselves.
-The book can be downloaded from www.globe.gov/elementaryglobe. - Collect soil samples of sand, silt and clay.
-One supplier that has soil samples is Ward's Natural Science (www.wardsci.com, and search for the "Soils, Sands, and Gravel Set").
-It is helpful to get the right kind of soil samples for educational purposes.
+- Read the Elementary GLOBE storybook The Scoop on Soils - either read it to the class or have students read it to themselves.
+The book can be downloaded from www.globe.gov/ elementaryglobe. - Collect soil samples of sand, silt and clay or purchase them from science education suppliers.
 You can reuse the samples but they tend to get hard after they dry out.
 Moisten them for reuse, or grind them (with a hammer or rolling pin or mortar and pestle) to get them back into a usable state. - Put the different types of soil in clear, resealable plastic bags so the students can see the soil before touching it; this way they can make some predictions about the soil.
 In addition, print and laminate labels that say: "sand," "silt," and "clay."
-Put the labels by the different samples so students know which type of soil they are observing. - Cover the classroom workspaces with newspaper. - Make copies of Getting to Know Soil Student Activity Sheets 1 and 2. - Note: Alternatively, you can collect soil samples from local areas and have the students discover how much sand, silt, and clay is in the soil you collected.
+Put the labels by the different samples so students know what type of soil they are observing. - Cover the classroom workspaces with newspaper. - Make copies of Getting to Know Soil Student Activity Sheets 1, 2, and 3. - Note: Alternatively, you can collect soil samples from local areas and have the students discover how much sand, silt, and clay is in the soil you collected.